Materials-Consortia/OPTIMADE/optimade.rst

 Custom Extension Endpoints
 --------------------------

-API implementations can provide custom endpoints under the Extensions endpoint.
+API implementations MAY provide custom endpoints under the Extensions endpoint.
-These endpoints SHOULD have the form "<base\_url>/extensions/<custom paths>".
+These endpoints are then on the form "<base\_url>/extensions/<custom paths>".

 API Filtering Format Specification
 ==================================